Skip to main content

 What does this mean in practice?

-Let’s say your base content has 10,000 keys.
-On average, each key contains 6.9 base words.
+Let’s say your base content has 10,000 keys, and each key contains an average of 6.9 base words.

-• That’s 69,000 hosted words stored on the platform (unlimited on paid plans)
+• That’s 69,000 hosted words stored on the platform (hosted words are unlimited on paid plans).

-• Translating that content into 3 target languages adds approx. 207,000 processed words
+• Translating this content into 3 target languages adds approximately 207,000 processed words.

 • Total processed usage: ~276,000 words